kagura114/pixiv-cf-wokers/README.md

 ## Development

-Clone this repo, then npx wrangler dev, you have to **turn off** local mode in wrangler after run when testing anything.
+Clone this repo, then `npx wrangler dev` to build and start a local server, you have to **turn off** local mode in your local server.
-To deploy on your account, change the `name` field, which is the name of your worker, in `wrangler.toml` and then use `npx wrangler deploy` to upload.
+To deploy on your cloudflare account, change the `name` field, which is the name of your worker, in `wrangler.toml` and then use `npx wrangler deploy` to upload.

 ## Useful hints